Bachelor of Science in Clinical Laboratory Science

 Become a member of NU’s global community.

 The program includes the academic prerequisites for a California Department of Health trainee application to the Laboratory Field Services Branch of the California Department of Health for a trainee License.
-Once students graduate they must successfully complete a 52 week CLS training program on their own prior to applying for the exam for licensure as a Clinical Laboratory Scientist.
+Students with this interest should review the requirements to obtain the Trainee License from the Laboratory Field Services Branch of the California Department of Health, available on https://www.cdph.ca.gov/Programs/OSPHLD/LFS/Pages/CLS-Trainee.aspx.
+Once students graduate, they must successfully complete a 52 week CLS training program separately, prior to applying for the exam for licensure as a Clinical Laboratory Scientist in the state of California.

 The Western Association of Schools and Colleges (WASC) accredits public and private schools, colleges, and universities in the U.S.